leemaiwu/Project-Pokemon-Team-Builder/README.md

 # Pokemon Team Builder

-This Pokemon Team Builder displays the entire Pokedex and let's you build your own team.
+This Pokemon Team Builder web app displays the entire Pokedex!
+It allows users to search Pokemon and add them to their team..
 The app was built using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ![Pokedex](https://github.com/leemaiwu/React-Pokemon-Team-Builder/blob/main/readme_img/Screenshot%202023-04-21%20at%206.57.32%20PM.png?raw=true)